cncf/glossary/definitions/vertical_scaling.md

 ### What it is

-The ability for an application to scale, typically by adding CPU and memory as the workload increases.
-Also known as “scale up”, this refers to adding resources to a single node.
+Vertical scaling, also known as "scaling up and down", is a technique where a system's capacity is increased by adding CPU and memory to individual [nodes](https://github.com/cncf/glossary/blob/main/definitions/nodes.md) as the workload increases.
+Let's say, you have a computer of 4GB RAM and want to increase its capacity to 16GB RAM, scaling it vertically means switching to a 16GB RAM system.
+(Please refer to [horizontal scaling](https://github.com/cncf/glossary/blob/main/definitions/horizontal_scaling.md) for a different scaling approach.)

 ### Problem it Addresses